scottcolfer/scottcolfer.github.io/_posts/2017-08-15-discovery-retro-themes.md

 date: 2017-08-15
 ---

-# Themes from a retro of discovery in UK government

 [Discovery](https://www.gov.uk/service-manual/agile-delivery/how-the-discovery-phase-works) is the most critical and most challenging phase in developing a new public services, so a few of us from digital teams decided to see what's been learned from the first few years of discoveries in government.

 ## Background

 Me, Rob Banathy, Helen Mott, Rob Stirling, Iain Gordon ran the retrospective.
-We spoke with 25 people from the product, delivery, research and design profession, from several government departments.
+We spoke with 25 people from the service management, product, delivery, research and design professions, from several government departments.
 The things we learned have been shared in a Google Doc for the last few weeks but some government departments can’t access Google Docs and a few people outside of government said they’d like to see what was learned too, so here they are on an easily accessible blog.

 *You can find out more about how this retro began and the questions we asked in a [previous post](http://scottcolfer.com/2017/08/14/discovery-retro-questions.html).*